-Fidelity bond policy limits vary widely, ranging from as low as $5,000 to $10 million.
-Most Insureon customers (56%) choose fidelity bonds with a $1 million policy limit.
+The amount of coverage chosen for a fidelity bond varies widely, ranging from as low as $5,000 to $10 million.
+Most Insureon customers (56%) choose fidelity bond coverage in the amount of $1 million.